 Wondering if snuffle mats are good for dogs?
 You’re not alone!
-Snuffle mats have taken the world by storm over the last five years or so, and are often recommended as the ‘must have’ slow feeder for dogs eating dry dog food.
+The best snuffle mats for dogs have taken the world by storm over the last five years or so, and are often recommended as the ‘must have’ slow feeder for dogs eating dry dog food.
 But what are snuffle mats?
 Are they good for dogs?
 Or do they have downsides that pet parents should be aware of?

 - Best dog bed: Give your pooch the perfect night’s sleep